CoSMoSoftware/OBS-studio-webrtc/README.md

 OBS will connect to the default room.
 If you have any subscriber present in the room, the stream will show up. https://clientweb.cosmosoftware.io/janusweb/videoroomtest.html

-## Docs

-### WebsocketClientImpl.cpp

- That is where we receive the message and define the protocol API.

-### WebRTCStream.cpp

-The creation of a peerconnection is done here.
-The peerconnection is in charge of setting the local and remote descriptions, create streams and offers.

-The functions starting, stopping and handling the answers received from the SFU are written here as well.